Locally dihedral block designs and primitive groups with dihedral point stabilizers: Local actions of automorphism groups for symmetric designs

 \begin{proof} Assume that $G_B$ acts unfaithfully on $B$.
 Equivalently, $G_{(B)}>1$.
 Let $1 \ne g\in G_{(B)}$.
 Now $g$ is an axial automorphism with axis $B$.
 If each non-identity element of $G_B^B$ fixes at most $\lambda$ points, we show that ${\rm Fix}_{\P}(g)=B$.
 Assume that ${\rm Fix}_{\P}(g) \ne B$.
 Then $g$ fixes a point $x\in\P\setminus B$.
 By Lemma \ref{LemmaAxisOutsideCentre}, $x$ is a centre of $g$.
 Let $B_1$ be a block through $x$, which is fixed by $g$.
 Then $|B\cap B_1|=\lambda$ and so each point of $B\cap B_1$ is fixed by $g$.
 This follows that $g$ fixes at least $\lambda+1$ points on its fixed block $B_1$.
 By the assumption and the block-transitivity, each non-identity element of $G_{B_1}^{B_1}$ fixes at most $\lambda$ points on $B_1$, so $g$ fixes every point of $B_1$.
 Hence, $B_1$ is also an axis of $g$.
 This contradicts Lemma \ref{LemmaOneAxis}.

 Now consider the case that each non-identity element of $G_B^B$ fixes at most $\lambda-1$ points.
 If $G_B$ is not faithful on $B$, then let $g\in G_{(B)}>1$.
-By Lemma \ref{LemmaSameFixed}, $g$ has $k$ fixed points and so has $k$ fixed blocks.
+By Lemma \ref{LemmaSameFixed}, $g$ has at least $k$ fixed points and so has at least $k$ fixed blocks.
 Let $B_2$ be a fixed block other than $B$.
 Now $B\cap B_2$ contains $\lambda$ fixed points of $g$.
 This implies that $B_2$ is also an axis of $g$ and we get the same contradiction. \end{proof}

 \begin{lemma} Let $G$ be a flag-transitive automorphism group of a symmetric design $\D$ with $\lambda>1$.
 If each non-identity element of $G_B^B$ fixes at most two points on $B$, then $G_B$ acts faithfully on $B$. \end{lemma}